Improving retention for work-life balance tracking app

 Process

-- Simplify consent process: Make allowing data location access as easy as possible.
+- Simplify process: Make allowing data location access as easy as possible.
 This will minimize frustration and ensure that more users complete the action successfully.

-Once the general course was set, I collaborated with the lead developer to map out the high level flows and information architecture on various versions of iOS and Android, and then I sketched out wireframes and prototypes.
+I collaborated with the lead developer to map out the high level flows and information architecture on various versions of iOS and Android, and then I sketched out wireframes and prototypes.

 Rough flows and information architecture for iOS devices.